khushitalesra/VideoEmotionRecognizer/README.md

 # VideoEmotionRecognizer

 This app allows you to recognize the emotions using a video file.
+It uses PyTorch models in EvaDB to detect faces and classify their emotions.

 # Setup